techgrounds/techgrounds-FvL69/01_Security/SEC-03_identity-access-mangement.md

 ## IDENTITY and ACCESS MANAGEMENT:

+Identity and access management (IAM) is the practice of making sure that people and entities with digital
+identities have the right level of access to enterprise resources like networks and databases.
+User roles
+and access privileges are defined and managed through an IAM system.

 ## KEY-TERMS:

+* IAM = Identity and Access Management
 * Authentication = The purpose of authentication is to verify that someone or something is who or what they claim to be.
 * Authorization = Authorization is the security process that determines a user or service's level of access.